rharp/DrupalGovCon2018/apps/Base/README.md

  ### 2. Create Home.js
  We are going to need to create a landing page to display our Articles.
 To do this, we will need a new component.
-Let's start by creating a folder named `components` in the `base` directory to store all of our components we will create going forward.
+Let's start by creating a folder named `components` in the `Base` directory to store all of our components we will create going forward.

  Then, let's create a directory specific to this component named `Home`.
 We can add any files related to our Home component here, such as CSS files.